AdamDemirel/adamdemirel.com/content/happiness.md

 # Intro

-The purpose of this essay is to explore and attempt to discover what happiness is and form a model of what a life well spent looks like.
+The purpose of this essay is to explore and attempt to discover what happiness is, and form a model of what a life well spent looks like.
 It's established that the reason we are here is to survive and reproduce.
-But humans managed to outsmart their evolutionary imperative and are now aware of their mortality.
-Each of us has on average 36,000 days of life to do something worthwhile, and it is important that we spend that limited time in ways which we value.
-I've done my best to explore the many angles that can be taken to answer this question here - covering the history and science of happiness research, with some conceptualization and thoughts of my own.
+But humans managed to outsmart their evolutionary imperative and are now aware of our own mortality.
+Each of us has on average 36,000 days of life to do something worthwhile, and it is important that we spend this limited time in ways we value.
+I've done my best to explore the many angles that can be taken to answer this question - covering the history and science of happiness research, with some conceptualization and thoughts of my own.
 Hopefully an hour read can change how you spend some of your time.

 ![sadf](/images/happiness/timemonths.png)

 Happiness means something different to different people, at different times, and in different places.
 This isn't helpful because to be able to improve something, you need an invariable definition of what it is.
-What I'm referring to by the term happiness will become clear throughout but at it's core it is simply a [value system](https://en.wikipedia.org/wiki/Axiology) - a system of preferences about the past, the present, and the future.
+What I'm referring to by the term happiness will become clear throughout but at its core it is simply a [value system](https://en.wikipedia.org/wiki/Axiology) - a system of preferences about the past, the present, and the future.

-Historically, through different points and different cultures, happiness actually meant **good fortune** ([1](https://youtu.be/hjACfaEh9BM?t=1378), [2](https://www.ncbi.nlm.nih.gov/pubmed/23599280)).
-It didn't mean the emotional response to good fortune, but literally meant good fortune itself.
+Historically, through different points in time and different cultures, happiness actually meant **good fortune** ([1](https://youtu.be/hjACfaEh9BM?t=1378), [2](https://www.ncbi.nlm.nih.gov/pubmed/23599280)).
+It didn't mean the emotional response to good fortune, but literally good fortune itself.
 It didn't mean that a happy person is also a lucky person, it meant that a happy person is somebody who _is_ lucky.
 This previously dominant definition has been displaced by modern culture and for an obvious reason - it's not very applicable.

-The importance of this analysis and modern happiness research is uncovering variables that we can modify to empower our decisions which can alter our lives in large and small ways.
-To back trace the history a bit - some of the first figures to attempt to deviate from this good fortune viewpoint and take happiness within their control were some of the Ancient Greeks.
+The importance of this analysis and modern happiness research is to uncover variables that we can modify, to empower our decisions which can alter our lives in large and small ways.
+To back trace through history a bit - some of the first figures to attempt to deviate from this good fortune viewpoint and take happiness within their control were some of the Ancient Greeks.

 I'll begin by covering what three schools of Ancient Greek thought had to say about happiness: the Epicureans, the Cyrenaics, and the Stoics.
 I'll follow by categorizing what I think are the common themes extracted from the Greek thought - which I'll use to define 4 main theoretical models which we can go about improving our happiness: Minimizing Pleasure, Maximizing Pain, Maximizing Pleasure, and Minimizing Pain.
 I'll also give my definition of happiness here.
 I'll give a quick summary of whether Minimizing Pleasure is conducive to our goal, followed by an in depth discussion of the research on maximizing happiness - from some techniques like savoring, to covering the three temporal models we use to measure happiness: remembering it, experiencing it, and predicting it, and the potential problems with each.
 I'll follow by covering potential methods we can use to minimize pain.
 And finally I'll conclude with how we can potentially modify our base level happiness as a potential countermeasure to the problem of adaptation.

 # Ancient Greek History

+Note: This section can be skipped if you do not care for the history.

-There is other happiness historical data I could cover, but I think a lot of the patterns that an be captured are highlighted well by the Ancient Greeks - in particular three schools of thought.
+There is other happiness historical data I could cover, but I think a lot of the patterns that an be captured are highlighted well by the Ancient Greeks - in particular the three schools of thought.
 I think the three most influential are _Epicureanism, Cyrenaicism_, and _Stoicism_.
-The reason being that they were close in time to each other, and were in part responding to and opposing each other.
+The reason being that they were close in time to each other, and were in part responding to and opposing one another.

 Besides attempting to extract themes from reviewing these schools, I also don't think any account of happiness would be complete without covering them in basic detail.